Round 2: Sixers-Hawks Game 1

 Joel Embiid continued speaking about managing the pain that comes with that type of injury and doing what it takes to perform and compete alongside his teammates.

-“It’s all about managing it and doing whatever it takes to win because my goal is to win the championship.
-I’m going to put my body on the line to make sure that happens.
-I’m going to give everything I got.”
+“It’s about managing and doing whatever it takes to win because my ultimate goal is to become a champion.
+I’m willing to sacrifice my body to ensure that outcome.
+I’ll give it my all.”

 Doc Rivers was more uneased than Embiid, who was determined to play.